- Generate dynamic models: Incorporate data traditionally used for dynamic creative for up-to-the-moment predictions

 Whether updated quarterly or in real time, identifiable or pseudonymous, quality data strengthens enterprise models: far more accurate, far more effective.

-Raymond Velez, a global chief technology officer for Publicis Sapient, said his team realized that they could make smarter price optimization predictions by incorporating data traditionally used for dynamic creative, i.e. personalized content, and altering inventory levels to that data.
+Raymond Velez, a Executive Vice President for Publicis Sapient, said his team realized that they could make smarter price optimization predictions by incorporating data traditionally used for dynamic creative, i.e. personalized content, and altering inventory levels to that data.

 “With experience data we are making predictions on each individual’s intent to buy as they visit a .com or ad experience.
 That gives us a testing frequency that’s far higher than traditional models with a far deeper understanding of customers and prospects,” Velez said.